 Malaysia is often compared to its famous neighbour Thailand and whilst there are some similarities, Malaysia is far more chilled out.
 There are no crazy full moon parties here and Malaysia attracts a more mature backpacking crowd.

 However, despite the lack of crazy parties, Malaysia still has plenty to offer both in terms of natural beauty and the exciting things to do.
 If you want to travel this awesome country whilst successfully managing your cash, then read on to discover our top Malaysia travel tips for discovering this beautiful and varied country on the cheap!

-Ten Malaysia Budget Travel Tips for the Crusty and Wonderful People
+Top Ten Malaysia Budget Travel Tips

 1. Travel During Monsoon

-While the regular traveller might be intimidated by travelling Southeast Asia during the monsoon season, true budget conscious adventurers visit during this season by choice.
+While the regular traveller might be intimidated by visiting Southeast Asia during the monsoon season, true budget conscious adventurers visit during this season by choice.
 Why?
 Well, because of the seasonal nature of the travel industry, prices will decrease significantly and you will manage to save money on flights, accommodation, and activities.

 If you really don’t want to get wet, then make sure to avoid travelling Malaysia’s east coast as this is where the monsoon rains hit hardest.
 Even if you are on the east coast, the abundant rainfall turns the landscapes a lush green so the stunning scenery will take your breath away.

 During monsoon, the waterfalls are gushing, the green of the forests becomes incredibly deep and the crowds are much thinner.
 It’s a win-win, right?
 The monsoon season in Malaysia lasts between November and March and this is very much the country’s quiet period.

 2. Use local transport